frhan/study/Java/OCP/8-IO.md

 #### `Serializing` and `Deserializing` Objects
 - The `ObjectOutputStream` class includes a method to serialize the object to the stream called `void writeObject(Object)`
+    - we might get a `ClassCastException` at runtime
     - If the provided object is not `Serializable`, or it contains an embedded reference to a class that is not `Serializable` or not marked `transient`, a `NotSerializableException` will be thrown at runtime.
 -  the `ObjectInputStream` class includes a deserialization method that returns an object called `readObject()`.
+    -  the `readObject()` throws the checked exception, `ClassNotFoundException`,since the class of the deserialized object may not be available to the JRE

 ```java
 try (ObjectOutputStream out = new ObjectOutputStream(